-Peripheral Component Interconnect (PCI) is an advanced expansion bus standard developed by the computer industry to keep up with performance improvements of processor buses and advanced peripheral devices.
+Peripheral component interconnect (PCI) is an advanced expansion-bus standard developed by the computer industry to keep up with performance improvements of processor buses and advanced peripheral devices.
 Although advanced designs can match the performance of the microprocessor bus only up to a point, they do achieve higher throughput by speeding up the expansion bus and widening its data path.

-An answer to the need for a higher performance expansion bus is the peripheral component interconnect (PCI) bus.
-PCI architecture offers many features that improve expansion bus performance such as:
+The PCI bus is an answer to the need for a higher-performance expansion bus.
+PCI architecture offers many features that improve expansion-bus performance, such as:

 - Microprocessor independence

-- · Industry standard compatibility
+- · Industry-standard compatibility

 - Wider data path (32 bits)

-- Faster data transfer rates
+- Faster data-transfer rates

-- More efficient data transfer methods
+- · More efficient data-transfer methods

-- · Enhanced peripheral device performance
+- Enhanced peripheral-device performance

-- Automatic configuration
+- · Automatic configuration

-PCI Interface
+PCI interface

 The PCI bus connects to the microprocessor bus through a buffered bridge controller.
 A bridge translates signals from one bus architecture to another.
 PCI devices get all their data and control information through the PCI controller.
-The PCI controller looks at all signals from the microprocessor bus and then passes them to the peripheral devices connected to the PCI-bus.
+The PCI controller looks at all signals from the microprocessor bus and then passes them to the peripheral devices connected to the PCI bus.
 However, the PCI bus is not governed by the speed of the microprocessor bus.
-The PCI bus can operate at speeds as fast as 33 MHz, slow down, or even stop if there is no activity on the bus, all independent of the microprocessor operations.
+The PCI bus can operate at speeds as fast as 33 MHz, slow down, or even stop if there is no activity on the bus, independent of the microprocessor operations.
 Microprocessor independence also makes the PCI bus adaptable to various microprocessor speeds and families and enables consistency in the design and use of PCI peripheral devices across multiple computer families.